 Thus, it was a surprise – and a rather pleasant one at that – when Reebok suddenly began selling performance running shoes at both ends of the spectrum.
 It began with the casual Floatride Run in 2017; things quickly turned serious with the Floatride Run Fast and its Pro version – shoes meant for fast training and races, respectively.

-It is important to know the difference between the two versions of Reebok’s ‘Floatride’ foam.
-Lightweight Pebax foam is used on more expensive models like the Run Fast and Pro.
-The Pebax formulation makes the shoe lighter and softer as compared to the lower-priced models like the Floatride Energy and Harmony Road which use a firmer e-TPU foam.
+Before diving into the write-up, it is important to know the difference between the two versions of Reebok’s ‘Floatride’ foam.
+The lightweight Pebax foam is used on more expensive models like the Run Fast and Pro.
+The Pebax formulation makes the shoe lighter and softer as compared to the lower-priced models like the Floatride Energy 2 and Harmony Road that use a heavier e-TPU foam.

 Reebok still has a lot of flab around its running shoe assortment, but here’s our pick of the top seven Reebok shoes.
 We’ve prefixed each shoe with its use-case so that it’s easier for you to find what you’re looking for.

-2) Daily neutral trainer: Reebok Sweet Road 2
+2) Daily neutral trainer: Reebok Floatride Run Panthea

 The Floatride Run 2.0 might not have the performance cred of the Forever Energy or Run Fast, but cushioning softness is one thing that it does very well.

-Easy-paced runs are made comfortable by the high-volume Pebax foam midsole which creates a soft, yet responsive and lightweight cushioning experience.
+Easy-paced runs are made comfortable by the high-volume Pebax foam midsole that creates a soft, yet responsive and lightweight cushioning experience.
 The stretchable knit upper has an equally comfort-oriented fit character.

 5) Daily stability trainer: Reebok Grasse Road 2.0 ST